Beth Weinstein is a registered architect whose spatial practice focuses on collaborative performance projects in and out of proscenium space.

 Beth studied design at Syracuse University (BFA) and earned a Master of Architecture from Columbia University.
 Prior to forming her own practice, Architecture Agency, she was a project architect in the Paris office of Jean Nouvel.

-Beth is currently pursuing a PhD through the University of Tasmania’s School of Creative Arts.
+Beth is currently pursuing a PhD through the University of Tasmania’s School of Creative Arts and Media.
 More about her doctoral research can be found here.